 The Queensland Energy and Jobs Plan, released in September 2022, was a welcome step in the right direction.
 But the only way to bring down prices for consumers is to move more quickly into a renewable energy future to break our reliance on ageing, unreliable and expensive fossil fuels.

-- Rollout 2,500 GW more renewable energy and storage, on top of planned projects, by 2025 to bring down power prices and improve reliability.
+- Rollout 2,500 MW more renewable energy and storage, on top of planned projects, by 2025 to bring down power prices and improve reliability.

 - Provide support for everyone to access cheap solar energy.

 - Fast-track measures to help everyone save with household electrification.

 - Establish Renewable Energy Industrial Precincts in Townsville and Gladstone.

 - Improve energy efficiency in Queensland’s rentals.